-Application forms must be received by Hounslow Council by the closing date, 15 January 2023, as stated in the published schemes.
-Applications received after these closing dates will be considered as late applications and will be processed after places have been allocated to applicants who applied on time.
-There may be exceptional circumstances where the application may be considered as on time but these must be received by dates stated in the scheme.
+Application forms must be received by Hounslow Council by the closing date, 15 January 2024.
+Applications received after the closing date will be considered as late applications and will be processed after places have been allocated to applicants who applied on time.
+There may be exceptional circumstances where the application may be considered as on time, but these must be received by 5pm on 8 February 2024.
 This also applies to any changes to the application e.g. order of school preference.
 (See Appendix I for further information on late applications)